Orange (band): Band members

-Joe Dexter is the son of wealthy bassist and songwriter Paul Spencer Denman, who is the current bassist for Sade.
+Joe Dexter is the son of bassist and songwriter Paul Spencer Denman, who is the current bassist for Sade.

-James Bull is also the current drummer for British Anarcho-punk band Rubella Ballet.
+James Bull is also the current drummer for British anarcho-punk band Rubella Ballet.

-Billy Wood is also the current Bass player for London ska band Buster Shuffle and former bass player for classic punk band Sham 69.
+Billy Wood is also the current bass player for London ska band Buster Shuffle and former bass player for the punk band Sham 69.

 Danny Snow is also the guitar player for the metal band River Becomes Ocean.